espetro/multiapi/README.md

   - `IP_REGISTRY_KEY` with the API key for https://ipregistry.co/
   - `WEATHER_API_KEY` with the API key for https://www.weatherapi.com/

+You can omit the `.env` file, but don't expect the _Weather_ endpoints to work if so.

 As for the Python packages required, make sure to create a virtual environment and activate it, and then run `make install-requirements`.